Saturday Night Slam Masters: Ports

 The original Slam Masters was ported to the Super Nintendo Entertainment System, Sega Genesis and FM Towns.
-The Super NES version retains the Team Battle Royale mode of Muscle Bomber Duo (which can be played with a Multi-Player Adapter for up to four players), while the Genesis version replaces it with an exclusive Death Match mode.
+The Super NES version retains the Team Battle Royal mode of Muscle Bomber Duo (which can be played with a Multi-Player Adapter for up to four players), while the Genesis version replaces it with an exclusive Death Match mode.
 The Genesis version is also the only version of the game that allows the player to select The Scorpion and Jumbo for the Single Battle mode.
 In contrast to the arcade version, which only used Tetsuo Hara's artwork for promotional illustrations, the console versions of Slam Masters for the Super NES and Genesis use Hara's actual artwork in-game for the attract demo and character portraits.

 Reception

 In Japan, Game Machine listed Saturday Night Slam Masters on their September 1, 1993 issue as being the sixth most-successful table arcade unit of the month.
 In North America, Play Meter listed it to be the 22nd most-popular arcade game in October 1993.

 Reviewing the Super NES version, GamePro praised the four-player gameplay, the variety of moves, and the unique graphical touches to each of the characters.
 They concluded "If you want a breather from intense fighting games, this wrestling cart's a refreshing break."

 A reviewer for Next Generation panned the Genesis version, saying that the game is generic and unoriginal, and that only the barbed-wire ring in the Death Match "[saves] the game from being horrible."
 He urged wrestling fans to get WWF Raw instead.

 Video Games: The Ultimate Gaming Magazine gave the Super NES version an overall score of 8/10 praising the colors and sounds, the smooth character controls, and the gameplay as “slammingly brutal”.
 Stating the game as “A great home version of a great arcade game.”

 In 2018, Complex ranked the game 30th on their "The Best Super Nintendo Games of All Time."